TomHarrop/tomharrop.github.io/resume.md

 ^§^ Equal contribution

-## Conference presentations
+## Conference presentations {#references}

-SMBE Vienna

-:   probably make this ref style as well
+**SMBE Vienna**.
+Probably make this ref style as well.
+Need a big ole line of text to check indenting.
+Maybe even more that this.

-Fly conference

-:   as in, the whole subsection
+**Fly conference**.
+As in, the whole subsection.

 ## Technical Experience